-Faculty of Arts and Social Sciences Gender and Diversity Studies
+Faculty of Arts and Social Sciences

+Gender and Diversity Studies

-Name coordinator: Louis van den Hengel -
+Name coordinator: Sophie Withaeckx

-I.vandenhengel@maastrichtuniversity.nl
+s.withaeckx@maastrichtuniversity.nl

-Full period of this minor: 1-3 ECTS credits in total of this minor: 24/30
+Full period of this minor: 1-3 ECTS credits in total of this minor: 24/30\

-Registration only allowed for modules 1+2 (24 ECTS) or for all 3 modules (30 ECTS)
+\ Registration only allowed for modules 1+2 (24 ECTS) or for all 3 modules (30 ECTS)

 Language of instruction: English

 Teaching methods: PBL tutorials, lectures

 Assessment methods: Oral presentations, Written assignments, Research papers

 Keywords

-Art and activism; Black feminism; Class; Colonialism and coloniality; Critical race studies; Decoloniality; Difference and diversity; Ethnicity; Feminist theory; Gender studies; Hegemonic masculinity; Identity politics; Inequality; Intersectionality; Life writing; Minoritarian knowledge; Orientalism; Performativity; Postcolonial studies; Qualitative interviewing; Queer studies; Race and racism; Religion; Sexuality; Sexual nationalism; Social justice; Transgender studies; Whiteness studies.
+Ageing; Art and activism; Black feminism; Class; Colonialism and coloniality; Critical race studies; Decoloniality; Difference and diversity; Disability; Ethnicity; Feminist theory; Gender studies; Identity politics; Inequality; Intersectionality;; Minoritarian knowledge; Orientalism; Performativity; Postcolonial studies; Queer studies; Race and racism;; Sexuality; Sexual nationalism; Social justice; Transgender studies; Whiteness studies.

 Description of the minor

 How do gender, sexuality, ethnicity, race, religion, social class, and other categories of difference impact life in the twenty-first century?
 How have these differences been shaped and reshaped historically in the intertwined contexts of colonialism, slavery, capitalism, and modern science?
 How do individual and collective differences become social inequalities under the impact of structures of power, privilege, and oppression?
-And how do academics, artists, and activists respond to and resist historical and contemporary forms of sexism, racism, homoand transphobia, speciesism, and other systems of domination?
+And how do academics, artists, and activists respond to and resist historical and contemporary forms of sexism, racism, homo- and transphobia, speciesism, and other systems of domination?

-This minor serves as an introduction to gender and diversity studies, an interdisciplinary field that critically examines how gender, sexuality, ethnicity, race, religion, class, and other "crucial differences" are constituted and operate both at the level of individual personal experiences and as social systems of power and inequality.
-Taking an intersectional approach to the study of multiple differences and inequalities, the minor provides students with the conceptual and methodological tools necessary for analysing how gender and other categories interact on the different levels of social, political, economic, and cultural life.
-Designed to include both historical and contemporary contexts, the minor is of interest for students who want to know more about the history and dynamics of social and cultural differences and the origins of important (in)equalities in the contemporary world.
+This minor serves as an introduction to gender and diversity studies, an interdisciplinary field that critically examines how gender, sexuality, ethnicity, race, religion, class, disability and other "crucial differences" are constituted and operate both at the level of individual personal experiences and as social systems of power and inequality.
+Taking an intersectional approach to the study of multiple differences and inequalities, the minor provides students with the conceptual and methodological tools necessary for analysing how categories of differentiation interact on the different levels of social, political, economic, and cultural life.
+Designed to

-The minor is a contribution from the Centre for Gender and Diversity (CGD) to the BA programmes at Maastricht University, meant to complement and enrich them with critical perspectives rooted in gender studies and feminist theory, queer and trans studies, postcolonial studies, and more.
-The programme consists of a sequence of three clearly aligned, interdisciplinary courses which together provide insight into (1) the making of crucial differences and inequalities from the Enlightenment onwards up until the catastrophe of the Shoah; (2) the complex dynamics and interactions of these multiple differences/inequalities in various topical cases in the present; and (3) the ways in which individual and collective differences are represented, reflected, and performed through practices of life writing and auto/biographical narratives.

-All three courses build on historical or contemporary case studies, from the historical "Jewish question" as the litmus test of enlightened universalism to the "Muslim question" and the rise of Islamophobia and new forms of nationalism today; from Orientalist representations of the harem in the Western colonial imagination to the role of "white innocence" in pro-refugee activism in twenty-first century Europe, and more.
+include both historical and contemporary contexts, the minor is of interest for students who want to know more about the history and dynamics of social and cultural differences and the origins of important (in)equalities in the contemporary world.
+The minor is a contribution from the Centre for Gender and Diversity (CGD) to the BA programmes at Maastricht University, meant to complement and enrich them with critical perspectives rooted in gender studies and feminist theory, queer and trans studies, post- and decolonial studies, and more.
+The programme consists of a sequence of three clearly aligned, interdisciplinary courses which together provide insight into (1) the making of crucial differences and inequalities from the Enlightenment onwards up until theearly 20st century; (2) the complex dynamics and interactions of these multiple differences/inequalities in various topical cases in the present; and (3) intersections of age and disability by applying intersectionalty theory to an analysis of cultural artefacts All three courses build on historical or contemporary case studies, from the historical "Jewish question" as the litmus test of enlightened universalism to the "Muslim question" and the rise of Islamophobia and new forms of (homo)nationalism today; from Orientalist representations of the harem in the Western colonial imagination to the role of "white innocence" in prorefugee activism in twenty-first century Europe, and more.
 The courses are suited for students from the humanities and social sciences, as well as students from other disciplinary or interdisciplinary backgrounds with an interest in gender and diversity studies.
 The minor is fully taught in English and it welcomes students from other faculties as well as exchange students.